solvialab/infragate-landing/docs/readme.md

 1. In **My Clusters**, click **Destroy**
 2. Infragate runs `terraform plan -destroy` and shows the exact resources that will be removed
-3. Confirm — `terraform destroy` runs and all OCI resources are cleaned up
+3. Confirm — `terraform destroy` runs and cluster-scoped OCI resources are cleaned up
 4. The CIDR range is returned to the pool and available for reuse

 Destroy is permanent and cannot be undone.

 > **Destroy protection:** Clusters created from a template with destroy protection enabled cannot be destroyed by regular users.
 An admin must override the protection with the `?force=true` query parameter.
+>
+> **Destroy behavior note:** Cluster compartments are intentionally **not auto-deleted** (to avoid breaking shared/multi-cluster setups).
+In Object Storage, only the destroyed cluster's `.tfstate` object is removed; the user-level prefix/folder is kept for other clusters.

 ### Cluster detail